HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](access5.jpg)
 (This is an image of the cabinent.)

-I also made a velvet ottoman.
-Using the red velevet from a broken scrunchie, I created an ottoman that also has the dimples in the cushion like the armchair.
+I also created a velvet ottoman.
+Using the red velvet from a broken scrunchie, I created an ottoman that also has the dimples in the cushion like the armchair.
 Although they are differing materials and colours, this element connects the two and creates more unity throughout the space.

 ![Image](access6.jpg)
 (This is an image of the velvet ottoman.)